 To help you gain a better understanding of life after 60, here's the breakdown on nine aging myths and facts.

-Genetics plays a big part in lifespan.
+MYTH.
+Genetics plays a big part in life span.
 But environmental factors are significant too.
 Certain behaviors may help increase life expectancy.
 Among them:

 Healthy habits still matter as you grow older.

-Forgetting things as you get older does not mean that you're developing Alzheimer's
+Myth or fact: Forgetting things as you get older does not mean that you're developing Alzheimer's.